Inna Sovsun

-Inna Sovsun is a Ukrainian professor and politician.
+Inna Romanivna Sovsun (Інна Романівна Совсун, born 21 September 1984) is a Ukrainian professor and politician.
 She served as Ukraine's deputy Minister of Education and Science of Ukraine from 2014 to 2016.
 On August 23, 2016, Sovsun resigned from her post following a controversy involving an order that would have reduced staffing levels of the Ministry of Education and Science by up to 10%.
 She served as vice-president of the Kyiv School of Economics from 2016 to 2018.
 She has also been a full professor of the department of political science National University "Kyiv-Mohyla Academy", as well as co-founder and former director of the think tank CEDOS.

 She is currently a Ukrainian MP, member of the Committee on Energy, Housing and Utilities Services of the Verkhovna Rada, since May 2020.
 Before that – member of the Education, Science and Innovation Committee of the Verkhovna Rada, and Chair of the Lifelong Learning and Extracurricular Education Subcommittee.

 Early life and education

 After graduating from Kharkiv school, she entered National University of Kyiv-Mohyla Academy, graduating with a bachelor's degree in political science in 2005.
 She continued her master's program in the same field and got a master's degree in political science from Taras Shevchenko National University of Kyiv.
-In 2006-2007, she studied at Lund University (Sweden), where she got a master's degree in European politics.
-From 2009-2012, she was enrolled in a political science PhD program at the National University of Kyiv-Mohyla Academy, but did not complete her dissertation.
-From 2018-2019, she studied educational policy at UC Berkeley as a Fulbright Scholar.
+In 2006–2007, she studied at Lund University (Sweden), where she got a master's degree in European politics.
+From 2009 to 2012, she was enrolled in a political science PhD program at the National University of Kyiv-Mohyla Academy, but did not complete her dissertation.
+From 2018 to 2019, she studied educational policy at UC Berkeley as a Fulbright Scholar.

 Career

 After graduating from university, she became actively involved in public activities.
 She worked as a manager of educational projects at the Civil Network "OPORA".
-In 2009, together with like-minded people, she founded the non-profit think-tank CEDOS (formerly the Center for Society Studies), which she headed until, her appointment as Deputy Minister (2010-2014).
-The Centre's activities are focused on the study of public policy and social processes concerning education, migration and urban development to form progressive institutions and strengthen citizen participation in the decision-making process.
+In 2009, together with like-minded people, she founded the non-profit think-tank CEDOS (formerly the Center for Society Studies), which she headed until her appointment as Deputy Minister (2010-2014).
+The centre's activities are focused on the study of public policy and social processes concerning education, migration and urban development to form progressive institutions and strengthen citizen participation in the decision-making process.
 In 2011, Sovsun was hired as senior lecturer at National University of Kyiv-Mohyla Academy, under the management of Serhiy Kvit.